ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning: Experiments

-We conduct our experiments on three popular ZSL benchmarks: AWA2~\citep{xian2018zero}, CUB~\citep{welinder2010caltech} and SUN~\citep{patterson2012sun}.
-AWA2 has 65 animal classes with 85-D attributes and includes and 37322 images.
-CUB is a bird dataset containing 11788 images of 200 bird species.
-SUN have 14340 images of 645 seen and 72 unseen classes of scenes.
-We follow the commonly used setting~\citep{xian2018zero} to split seen and unseen classes.
+We conduct experiments on three popular ZSL benchmarks: AWA2~\citep{xian2018zero}, CUB~\citep{welinder2010caltech} and SUN~\citep{patterson2012sun}.
+AWA2 consists of 65 animal classes with 85-D attributes and includes 37,322 images.
+CUB is a bird dataset containing 11,788 images of 200 bird species.
+SUN has 14,340 images of 645 seen and 72 unseen classes of scenes.
+We follow the commonly used setting~\citep{xian2018zero} to divide the seen and unseen classes.
 We report the average per-class Top-1 accuracy of unseen classes for ZSL.
 For GZSL, we evaluate the Top-1 accuracy on seen classes (\( S \)) and unseen classes (\( U \)), and report their harmonic mean \( H = \frac{2 \times S \times U}{S + U} \).

-\textbf{Implementation Details.} For visual features, we extract 2048-D features for all datasets using ResNet-101~\citep{he2016deep} pre-trained with cross-entropy on ImageNet-1K~\citep{deng2009imagenet}.
-For contrastive representations, we adopt ResNet-101 pre-trained with PaCo~\citep{cui2021parametric} on ImageNet-1K.
-For semantic labels, we use attribute vectors for AWA2 and 1024-D attributes extracted from textual descriptions~\citep{reed2016learning} for CUB and SUN.
-We use the Adam to optimize all networks with an initial learning rate of 0.0005.
-For all datasets, \( \lambda_{gpadv} \), \( \lambda_{gpdiff} \), and \( \lambda_{gprep} \) are fixed at 10, and the number of diffusion steps \( T \) is set to 4, following DDGAN~\citep{xiao2022tackling}.
-To compute \( \beta_t \) in Eq.~\ref{eq:diff_forward_chain}, we use the discretization of the continuous-time extension, known as the Variance Preserving (VP) SDE~\citep{song2020score}.
-All experiments conducted in Quadro RTX 8000.
-The random seed are fixed to 9182, 3483 and 4115 for AWA2, CUB and SUN, respectively.